-Centre for Big Synergy (CBS), a CSO of the United Nations Department of Economic and Social Affairs, is a not-for-profit, global facilitator, tasked to create a more responsible future for all.
+Centre for Big Synergy (CBS) is a Civil Society Organisation of the United Nations Department of Economic and Social Affairs.
+It is a not-for-profit global facilitator tasked to create a more responsible future for all.

-Our partners are individuals as well as public, private and community organisations, who currently are, or have the potential of fulfilling our vision and mission.
+CBS’ partners are individuals as well as public, private and community organisations, who currently are, or have the potential of fulfilling its vision and mission.

 Vision: Create a thriving, capable and responsible future for us and generations to come.